gutenbergtools/gutenbergsite/site/help/errata.md

 Errata reports, typos, etc. are welcome and appreciated.
 Email reports to errata2025 @ pglaf.org (remove the spaces around the @).
 Suggested formats for reports are described below.

-For many books, you may also submit corrections, typos, etc. by making “pull requests” on [GitHub](https://github.com/gutenbergbooks).
-See “Corrections to posted books using pull requests to GitHub,” below.
-It is expected that nearly all books will have repositories by summer of 2025.
-If you would like to use the process for a book that doesn’t yet have a repo send an email request for the repo to be created to errata2025 @ pglaf.org.

-Some books in the collection will not have repositorites due to technical or administrative restrictions.
-Those should be few.
-As an example, the book "The Three Strings" is ebook 73597.
-If it has a repository, it will be located at https://github.com/gutenbergbooks/73597.git.
-You may submit a pull request against that GitHub repository or you may use the traditional errata reporting methods described below.

 Corrections should be against the main source(s) of the Project Gutenberg books.
 These are usually found under the “more files” link on the landing page and are almost always a plain text (*.txt) and an